Post-hoc Reward Calibration: A Case Study on Length Bias: Experiments

-\paragraph{Metrics} We look at the following metrics following~\cite{DBLP:journals/corr/abs-2404-04475}: (1) \textit{Gameability}: this measures whether the win rate given by the evaluator is significantly affected by simply promoting the same model to be more concise and verbose.
-Specifically, five models are selected to be prompted three times: (a) normally, (b) to ``\textit{give as much detail as possible}'', (c) to ``\textit{be as concise as possible while still providing all the necessary information to answer the question}'' and get three win rates.
+\paragraph{Metrics} Following~\cite{DBLP:journals/corr/abs-2404-04475}, we look at the following metrics to see whether the calibrated rewards could provide a more reliable evaluation: (1) \textit{Gameability}: this measures whether the win rate given by the evaluator is significantly affected by simply promoting the same model to be more concise or verbose.
+Like~\cite{DBLP:journals/corr/abs-2404-04475}, five LLMs are selected to be prompted to generate the response normally, verbosely, and concisely.
 Then, the gameability is defined as the normalised variance between those three win rates and averaged across these five models.
-Higher gameability indicates that the evaluator is more sensitive to the output's length.
-(2) \textit{Spearman correlation} of reward model produced ranking with official AlpacaEval2 leaderboard over 184 models.
-(3) \textit{Spearman correlation} of reward model produced ranking with ChatbotArena.
-We employ three versions of ChatbotArena (CA): CA Feb. is used by~\cite{DBLP:journals/corr/abs-2404-04475}, we introduce it to ensure that we reproduce their results, CA Aug. is the latest one that is more recent and includes more models, and the CA. Length is the CA Aug. disentangled with length proposed by~\cite{chiang2024chatbot}.
+Higher gameability indicates that the evaluator is more sensitive to the output's length and could help us identify evaluators with length bias.
+(2) \textit{Spearman correlation} with existing popular LLM leaderboard, including AE2 and ChatbotArena (CA).
+We employ three versions of (CA): (i) CA Feb., used by~\cite{DBLP:journals/corr/abs-2404-04475}, to reproduce their results; (ii) CA Aug., the latest version that includes more LLMs; and (iii) CA. Length, namely CA Aug.\ calibrated with respect to length as proposed by~\cite{chiang2024chatbot}.

-\paragraph{Identifying RMs with strong length bias} Before calibration, we first evaluate the top-10 BT-based RMs from RewardBench leaderboard as of Aug.
-2024 using the Gameability and the length bias subset of the EvalBiasBench dataset~\citep{park2024offsetbias}.
+\paragraph{Identifying RMs with strong length bias} Before calibration, we first evaluate the top-10 BT-based RMs from RewardBench leaderboard as of Aug.\ 2024 using the Gameability and the length bias subset of the EvalBiasBench dataset~\citep{park2024offsetbias}.
 The latter contains 17 test examples and is denoted as LengthBiasBench.
 We aim to identify RMs demonstrating severe length bias, \textit{i.e.}, high Gameability and low accuracy on LengthBiasBench.
 Their results are shown in Fig.~\ref{fig:gameability_biasbench}.
 We observe the prevalence of length bias for BT-based RMs.
 8 of 10 models exhibit high Gameability and poor performance on LengthBiasBench.
 The two metrics demonstrate consistency, \textit{i.e.}, the model with high Gameability usually achieves low accuracy on LengthBiasBench, achieving \texttt{-0.879} Spearman correlation score.
 As \texttt{Llama-3-OffsetBias-RM} and \texttt{internlm2-20b-reward} do not demonstrate severe length bias, we primarily report results for other 8 models.